MicrosoftDocs/dynamics-365-unified-operations-public/financials/localizations/asia-pacific/set-up-reduction-entry-fixed-assets.md

 # optional metadata

-keywords: AssetReductionEntryMassUpdate_JP, AssetReductionEntryProfile_JP
+ms.search.form: AssetReductionEntryMassUpdate_JP, AssetReductionEntryProfile_JP
 # ROBOTS:
 audience: Application User
 # ms.devlang:
 ms.reviewer: ShylaThompson
-ms.suite: Released- Dynamics AX 7.0.0
+ms.search.scope: AX 7.0.0, Operations
 # ms.tgt_pltfrm:
 ms.custom: 2871
-ms.assetid: 0cfeb12a-9815-40fa-96bf-a4fef1426d38
+ms.assetid: 386a9c9f-15d2-41a3-93f4-cbdde0c1bd05
-ms.region: Japan
+ms.search.region: Japan
-# ms.industry:
+# ms.search.industry:
 ms.author: leguo
+ms.dyn365.intro: Feb-16
+ms.dyn365.version: AX 7.0.0

 ---

 # Set up reduction entries for fixed assets

-This article provides information about reduction entries for fixed assets and how to set them up in Microsoft Dynamics 365 for Operations.
+This article provides information about reduction entries for fixed assets and how to set them up in Microsoft Dynamics AX.
 Reduction entries are a special accounting treatment for fixed assets that you acquire by using a government subsidy.
 You can use them to defer the corporate income tax for those assets throughout their service life.

 When you acquire a fixed asset by using a government subsidy, the subsidy is treated as taxable revenue.
 However, if you account for the whole government grant as revenue, the result is a large amount of corporate income tax, which reduces the subsidizing effect of the grant.
 Therefore, a special accounting treatment called a reduction entry is permitted.
 Basically, reduction entries defer the corporate income tax throughout the service life of the fixed asset that is acquired.
 Two types of accounting treatment are allowed: